Moddable-OpenSource/moddable-jp/documentation/data/data.md

 <a id="base64"></a>
 ## class Base64

+> **Note**: Base64 encoding and decoding are now supported directly in JavaScript.
+See the [Base64 proposal](https://tc39.es/proposal-arraybuffer-base64/) for details.
+The Moddable SDK no longer uses the Base64 module.
+The Base64 module is still supported for compatibility but it is not recommended for use in new code.

 The `Base64` class provides static functions to encode and decode using the Base64 algorithm defined in [RFC 4648](https://tools.ietf.org/html/rfc4648).